arbabiha/DMD-for-ergodic-systems/README.md

 # DMD-for-ergodic-systems
-A new variation of Dynamic Mode Decomposition for computing the Koopman eigenvalues for ergodic systems This folder contains the data and computation files used in "Ergodic Theory, Dynamic Mode Decomposition and Computation of Koopman scpectral properties" by Hassan Arbabi & Igor Mezic, 2016
+A new variation of Dynamic Mode Decomposition for computing the Koopman eigenvalues for ergodic systems.
+This folder contains the data and computation files used in "Ergodic Theory, Dynamic Mode Decomposition and Computation of Koopman scpectral properties" by Hassan Arbabi & Igor Mezic, 2016

-The examples are:
+The examples in the paper:

 Lorenz_POD: computation of a POD basis for observables on chaotic Lorenz attractor,
 PeriodicCavityFlow: computation of Koopman eigenvalues for periodic nonlinear flows using Hankel-DMD,